 Cluster lectures offer contact to international cutting-edge research.
 Exceptional scientists from Germany and abroad present their research topics and exchange ideas with the cluster’s early career researchers.
 There is the opportunity to speak with renowned guests in person at get-togethers after the lectures.
 This is a direct and uncomplicated way to make contacts for joint research projects or research stays.

-Prior to the cluster lectures, clinician scientists meet the scientists invited to speak, which enables a direct and uncomplicated exchange of ideas.
+Prior to the cluster lectures, clinician scientists meet the scientists invited to speak ("Meet-the-Clinician-Scientists"), which enables a direct and uncomplicated exchange of ideas.

 The PMI Mentoring program will start in 2020 to provide individual further training for postdocs and senior clinician scientists It will not only serve to advance scientific careers but is also designed to help individuals master the high demands of a competition-based research environment and develop leadership qualities.